AndrewReitz/android-spock/README.md

 mock objects in spock fashion.
 The only difference is instead of your test classes inheriting from `Specification`, you need to inherit from `AndroidSpecification`.

 **Note**: You can not use mocked automatic getters and setters.
-Example `mocked.getString()` will work where as `mocked.string` will not.
-This is due to limitations of Android not containing certain core java classes.
+Example `mocked.getName()` will work where as `mocked.name` will not.
+This is due to limitations of Android not having the `java.bean` package available.

 ### Annotations